 This group of four superb bars, owned by a Californian and her Sevillano husband, pioneered gastro-tapas in Seville.
 Located in the Alameda, centre and Santa Cruz districts, all are small spaces, ensuring excellent, attentive service and consistently outstanding food.
 A daily market special is matched with wine by the glass; must-tries include coquinas (baby clams) with artichokes, solomillo de buey (ox loin) and, to finish off, coulant de chocolate.
-Prices are higher than many other tapas bars, but then so are standards.
+Prices are higher than many other tapas bars, but then so are standards, the food and wine are wonderful.
 Of the four, only Azotea Santa Cruz has outside space, as well as serving delicious, healthy breakfasts.

 Address: Calle Jesús del Gran Poder, 31, 41002 Seville, Spain; 955 11 67 48

 Another Seville classic, this hugely popular tapas bar is tucked away in the untouristy San Lorenzo district, home to one of the city’s most important Semana Santa (Holy Week) processions.
 The long, narrow interior features an always-busy bar, which is the best place to soak up the lively atmosphere, although you can also get a table at the back.
 Dishes to try include pork ribs with honey sauce, croquettes and deep-fried sea anenomes, plus award-winners: cheese emulsion on tomato bread with anchovies and olives, and slow-cooked egg on boletus and truffle cake.
 The extensive wine list includes offerings from Andalucia as well as neighbouring Extremadura.